SoftwareGirl/Dishes-Server/README.md

 - Other dependencies specified in the `requirements.txt` file.
 - In addition to Python requirements, one needs to download dishes image collection from this Google drive Link and unzip it to the project root: https://drive.google.com/file/d/1WYjnjsDGQp-icIRSs6JVslNqfy4FoBHz/view?usp=sharing

+## Getting Started
+To get started with this project, follow these steps:

+1. Clone the repository from [GitHub](https://github.com/your-repo-link).
+2. Install the required dependencies by running `pip install -r requirements.txt`.
+3. Start the FastAPI server by running `uvicorn main:app --reload`.
+4. Access the endpoints using the provided URLs, such as `http://127.0.0.1:8000/dishes/`.

 ## References
 - [FastAPI Documentation](https://fastapi.tiangolo.com/)